 The FDA regulates the sales and marketing of prescription drugs and medical devices in the U.S. market, and requires drugs and devices to contain labels which describe their approved uses.
 Although physicians are free to prescribe drugs off-label, drug and medical device companies are only allowed to promote or market drugs or devices for approved, on-label uses.

 Whistleblowers have achieved great successes in identifying fraudulent business practices of the pharmaceutical and medical device industries.
-Indeed, in the 2013 fiscal year alone, false claims act cases against pharmaceutical and medical companies resulted in nearly $2 billion in recovered funds.
+Indeed, in the 2020 fiscal year alone, False Claims Act cases against healthcare entities, including pharmaceutical and medical device companies, resulted in over $1.8 billion in recovered funds.
 Major types of fraud in in the pharmaceutical and medical device industries include:

 - Excessive payments to physicians to serve as a paid-speaker for a drug or medical device;